AmosHason/BinanCCi/README.md

    3. Only cryptocurrencies which are traded on Binance may be selected.
    4. In addition to stablecoins, the algorithm filters out cryptocurrencies that belong to either of the Asset-backed, Wrapped, Seigniorage, Staking, Synths, Rebase, Index, Aave, Tokenized, Compound and Mirrored categories, as these are mostly kinds of derivatives.
 2. The official CCi30 index constituents are **reselected on the first day of each quarter** and **reweighted on the first day of each month**.
 You may get different results depending on the timings of your runs, but overall the concept is the same.
+3. Coins that can't be traded against the pairing symbol are ignored.